 💡 Inspiration

-⚙️What it does
+⚙️ What it does

-🏗️ How we built it
+🏗️ How I built it

-Frontend & UI: ** Created entirely using Flutter, featuring a unique Neo-Agentic interface with glassmorphism styles, live token monitoring, and instantaneous visual responses. *Computer Vision (Edge AI): * A tailor-made TensorFlow Lite (TFLite) model executed directly on the device.
-This guarantees extremely quick, low-latency sign recognition without transmitting substantial video frames to the cloud. **Reasoning Engine (GenAI): This is where the real innovation occurs.
-Raw tokens are selectively filtered and relayed to the Gemini 3.5 Flash API.
-Through sophisticated prompt engineering, Gemini functions as a contextual agent, comprehending the meaning behind the shortcuts and providing natural conversational responses.
+Reasoning Engine (GenAI): Raw tokens are selectively filtered and relayed to the Gemini 3.5 Flash API.
+Through sophisticated prompt engineering, Gemini functions as a contextual agent, comprehending the intent behind the shortcuts and providing natural conversational text suitable for public and commercial settings.

-🚧 Challenges we ran into
+🚧 Challenges I ran into

-🏆 Accomplishments that we're proud of
+🏆 Accomplishments that I'm proud of

-🧠 What we learned
+🧠 What I learned

-What's next for HearMe
+🚀 What's next for HearMe

 Continuous Sign Recognition: Upgrading from static letters to dynamic, continuous sign language models.